ibm-cloud-docs/apps/index.md

 [Sign up](https://console.bluemix.net){: new_window} for an {{site.data.keyword.cloud_notm}} account.
 Enter your email, name, company, region, and phone number.

-You don't need a credit card to sign up for a free account, but entering a credit card gives you access to more resources and makes it easier for you to fully understand all {{site.data.keyword.cloud_notm}} has to offer.
+You don't need a credit card to sign up for a free account, but entering a credit card gives you access to more resources and makes it easier for you to fully understand all {{site.data.keyword.cloud_notm}} offers.

-## Step 1: Create a app
+## Step 1: Create an app
 {: #project}

 1. Click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) > **Web Apps**.